-The audit was carried out following the Covid 19 pandemic, the pandemic placed many hurdles for the motor industry, which continued to operate remotely where possible with an associated increase in remote and online sales.
+The pandemic placed many hurdles for the motor industry, which has continued to operate sales both onsite and remotely with an associated increase in remote and online sales.

 The Government announcements on the ban on conventional combustion engines will no doubt provide further challenges to the motor industry.